Lawsuits cite Trump to challenge voting panel

 The new lawsuits Monday join a filing from the Electronic Privacy Information Center challenging the collection of voters' information and another from Lawyers' Committee arguing Kobach may have violated the Hatch Act by promoting his role in the commission in his gubernatorial campaign.

-"These lawsuits shows how voting rights advocates are looking for creative legal arguments to undermine the commission's activities," said Josh A. Douglas, an election law expert at the University of Kentucky College of Law.
+"These lawsuits show how voting rights advocates are looking for creative legal arguments to undermine the commission's activities," said Josh A. Douglas, an election law expert at the University of Kentucky College of Law.
 "It's remarkable considering that prior election law commissions, which were seen as truly bipartisan, never faced this kind of challenge to its authority or actions."